LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-NewFunction.md

+---
+title: LambdaSharp CLI New Command - Add Lambda Function to Module
+description: Add a Lambda function to a LambdaSharp module
+keywords: cli, new, create, lambda, module
+---
 # Add New Function to Module File

 The `new function` command is used to add a function to an existing module.
 The command can either create a C# or a Javascript function using the `--language` option.